Caitlin's Way: Secondary characters

-Taylor Langford is Brett's girlfriend, Caitlin's rival but in a few episodes they both bond a little bit, and Griffen's main love interest during Season 1.
+Taylor Langford is Brett's girlfriend, Caitlin's rival but in a few episodes they both bond a little bit, and Griffin's main love interest during Season 1.
 Taylor's on the cheerleading squad and the girls' soccer team and is perhaps the biggest snob at High River High School.
 Taylor and her mother had won the mother-daughter horse race every year until Caitlin and Dori broke their streak.
 She is a complicated character: In "All About Caitlin," we learn that Taylor changes best friends every week and that her father doesn't give her enough love.
 Her goal in life is to be an entertainment lawyer.
 Taylor and Griffen become friends in "All About Caitlin".
 Taylor just wants Caitlin to be normal.
 Taylor's favorite color is pink.